Leonard Rosenman: Life and career

 He went on to compose George Cukor's The Chapman Report, then Richard Fleischer's Fantastic Voyage (1966), where he rejected producer Saul David's instructions.
 Rosenman stated, "A producer asked me to write a jazz score, and I asked him why.
 He said he wanted the picture to be the first hip science fiction movie.
 I said that's a great idea for an advertising agency, but it doesn't fit the film."

-He provided scores to science fiction films such as Beneath the Planet of the Apes (1970), the first animated adaptation of The Lord of the Rings (1978), and Star Trek IV: The Voyage Home (1986).
+He provided scores to science fiction movies like Beneath the Planet of the Apes (1970), Battle for the Planet of the Apes, the horror movie Race with the Devil, the first animated adaptation of The Lord of the Rings (1978), and Star Trek IV: The Voyage Home (1986).

 In the 1970s, he composed Bass Concerto Chamber Music 4 for bassist Buell Neidlinger and four string quartets with a second bass.

 In 1983, he composed the score for Cross Creek, for which he received an Academy Award nomination.

 In 1995, Nonesuch Records issued an album of music from both East of Eden and Rebel Without A Cause, played by the London Sinfonietta conducted by John Adams.

 In his seventies, Rosenman was diagnosed with Frontotemporal dementia, a degenerative brain condition with symptoms similar to Alzheimer's disease.

 He died March 4, 2008, of a heart attack at the Motion Picture & Television Country House and Hospital in Woodland Hills, Los Angeles, California.